MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 **Note:** Misty's packaging has been specially designed to protect your robot during shipping.
 Because you will need to return this Field Trial unit, please keep all original packaging for use in shipment.

-### Misty's Backpack

-Remove the magnetic "backpack" to reveal the ports on Misty's back.
-These include
-* 5v USB port
-* 3.3v universal asynchronous receiver-transmitter (UART) serial port

-You can use the USB port to power external hardware and to connect Misty to your local network with a USB-to-Ethernet adapter.
-The UART serial port enables communication between Misty and an external device, such as an Arduino.

-If you did not purchase Misty's Arduino-compatible backpack, the "backpack" shipped with your robot does not contain any hardware.
-Note that you can still use Misty's hardware expandability by connecting your own Arduino to her UART serial port.

 ## Powering Up & Powering Down

 We recommend powering up Misty on the floor, if possible, to avoid the risk of driving your robot off the edge of a table or other high surface.
 If you are experimenting with Misty on a table top, consider placing books or blocks between her treads to elevate them above the surface of the table.